 What is GDPR?

-We’ll first address the bare basics of GDPR in this section, for the benefit of readers who are not aware of the nomenclature or history of GDPR.
+For the benefit of readers who are not aware of the nomenclature or history of GDPR – read on!
 If you’re well-versed with GDPR, we suggest you skip to the next section.

 What’s the Damage?